HugCls/HugCls/README.md

-2024-05-14: "The truth is rarely pure and never simple. " - Oscar Wilde
+2024-05-15: "The desire for more positive experience is itself a negative experience." - Mark Manson